 Biodynamic agriculture is a form of regenerative agriculture pioneered by Dr. Rudolf Steiner in the 1920s.
 Steiner believed a harmonious approach to farming would help support plants and animals, while creating nutrient-dense food and emphasizing self-sustainability.

 Here are some of the things you can expect to see on a biodynamic farm, which are based on Demeter’s Biodynamic Farm and Processing Standards.

-When you’re shopping, look for the formal seal of approval from the United States Department of Agriculture.
-To achieve the USDA Certified Organic designation, more than 95 percent of ingredients used in a product are required to be organic and non-GMO, and animal products aren’t allowed to use antibiotics or growth hormones.
+When you’re shopping, look for the formal seal of approval from the United States Department of Agriculture (9).
+To achieve the USDA Certified Organic designation, more than 95 percent of ingredients used in a product are required to be certified organic and non-GMO, and animal products aren’t allowed to use antibiotics or growth hormones.
 That’s a big differentiator between organic and regenerative farming (10).

-Choosing organic produce during shopping trips and at farmers markets is a great way to vote with your dollars—and we have thousands of options on ThriveMarket.com!
-When you have access to Certifed Biodynamic or regenerative options, seek them out to support the farmers and brands who are helping define our food future for the better.
+Choosing certified organic organic produce during shopping trips and at farmers’ markets is a great way to vote with your dollars—and we have thousands of options on ThriveMarket.com!
+When you have access to Certified Biodynamic or regenerative organic certification options, seek them out to support the farmers and brands who are helping define our food future for the better.

 Download the app for easy shopping on the go

 By providing your mobile number, you agree to receive marketing text messages from Thrive Market.
 Consent not a condition to purchase.
 Msg & data rates apply.
 Msg frequency varies.
 Reply HELP for help and STOP to cancel.